Our Team

 Sylwia Zywotko

-Sylwia is a home educating mum of two, who enjoys traveling to experience different cultures and new places.
+Sylwia is a flexi schooling mum of two, who enjoys traveling to experience different cultures and new places.
 She loves cycling and reading.

 The Montessori philosophy is Sylwia’s passion and inspiration through which she observes and understands child development.
 She values the Montessori method for the way it gently supports the holistic development of individuals.
 Her passion is so strong, that she wishes to inspire and support other families to explore Montessori education together.